Mahika20/cryptonite_tp2_Mahika/picoctf/Cryptography.md

 print(B)
 ```
 But the output was 2.8042946060170113e+29 which wasn’t what I was looking for.
-So I searched for a code to find cube root of large numbers to get a precise answer.
+So I looked up how to find the cube root of large numbers using python on the internet and wrote the following code.
 ```
 def ip(x,n):
     up = 1